When we’re growing our lovely adenium desert rose, sometimes it will grow strong & beautiful, and other times it will get sick and need our help.

 Look for these spots:

-When you see this, you need to reduce the amount of water.
+When you see this, you may need to reduce the amount of water.
 Or putting the plant somewhere else with more sunlight so it can use up the water it is storing inside.
-Pick the desert rose out of the soil, cut some parts of it roots, and hang the tree up to let it dry out.
+Alternatively, some folks pick the desert rose out of the soil, cut some parts of it roots, and hang the tree up to let it dry out.

 Try touching the leaves.
 If on a gentle touch, the yellow leaves fall off almost immediately, then they are simply old yellow leaves, and everything is in its normal cycle.